Interested in supporting this thought-leading BA event in the heart of Europe? Get in touch

 With these frameworks, participants will gain clarity — and shape for themselves — how to shape a culture of discipline and empathy.

-Join Robert Snyder at the BA & Beyond 23 Netherlands & Online Conference
+Join Robert Snyder at the BA & Beyond 23 Netherlands In-Person Morning Workshops

 on Thursday 25 & Friday 26 May 2023